ErikRosengren/CppLog/README.md

 # Logging-Cpp
-A very simple logging implementation with coloured output and file support.
+A very simple header only logging implementation with coloured output and log to file support.